Starbucks Liquid Cane Sugar Copycat

 INSTRUCTIONS

-Simmer on low heat and stir until sugar completely dissolves.
+Stir until sugar completely dissolves.

 • Take off heat and cool.